 Nomination, WA White Children’s Book Awards MasterLists 2011-2012; Finalist, ForeWord Review’s 2010 Book of the Year Awards; Winner, 2010 LAUSD Westchester Fiction Award; Included in Pennsylvania School Librarians Association’s The Young Adult Top Forty or so Fiction Titles 2009

 “A solid glimpse at seventh-grade life from a writer who understands the age—biography reports, friendships made and lost, crushes, misbehavior and, sometimes quiet heroism.
 This story of three Latino boys with Stephen King–ish imaginations ought to find a wide audience.”—Kirkus Reviews

 “An intriguing tale that will capture readers’ imaginations.
 [Readers] will also like the lighthearted humor and wrestling antics that have been integrated into the story.
-The sprinkling of Spanish words reflects Joshua’s Hispanic neighborhood in Texas.”—Library Journal
+The sprinkling of Spanish words reflects Joshua’s Hispanic neighborhood in Texas.”—School Library Journal

 “Another novel by Villareal will satisfy the appetites of middle grade readers for fast-paced adventure.
 Villareal portrays in an exciting plot the ramifications of making bad decisions and having to make amends.”—Multicultural Review